Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment1/README.md

-The basic purpose of this assignment is to get familiar with basic commands for network configuration in Linux and the work environment (your VM, Git).
+The basic purpose of this assignment is to get familiar with basic commands for network configuration in Linux, the work environment (your VM, Git), and the tools for implementing a simple socket program.

-Deadline for turning in solutions: Thursday, May 4, 2023 (end of day)
+**Deadline** for turning in solutions: **Thursday, May 4, 2023 (end of day)**

 # Background

-See slides provided in this Git in the folder /linux-networking-basics.
+See slides provided in this repository in the folder /linux-networking-basics.

 For the full syntax and a detailed explanation of all commands and their options, please read the man pages, in particular: